-To care for, develop and nurture orphaned and vulnerable children in the community.
+To care for, develop, and nurture orphaned and vulnerable children in the community before reintegration.

 HISTORY OF HOTGS

-The Home of the good shepherd was started in the year 2007 by Bishop Simon Thuo and his wife Lucy Thuo.
-The idea was conceived from the efforts by Lucy Thuo, to feed the street children in Nyahururu with food cooked in her house.
-At first Lucy attention was drawn to the plight of the street children in Nyahururu town and she started the feeding program together with members of her congregation.
+The Home of the Good Shepherd was conceived from the efforts by Lucy Thuo, to feed the street children in Nyahururu with food cooked in her house.
+At first, Lucy's attention was drawn to the plight of the street children in Nyahururu town and she started the feeding program together with members of their congregation.
 The need was so huge as more children run away from home to the streets due to poverty and abuse.
-However she could not provide shelter hence most of them ended up sleeping in the cold dark alleys.
+However, she could not provide shelter hence most of them ended up sleeping in the cold dark of the town.

 Bishop Simon and Lucy had a dream and desire to do more for these street children.
-They had the desire to set up an institution that could offer the orphans, the destitute and the poor children a safe and loving place they can call home and where they will be able to meet their basic needs, teach life skills, provide formal education, instil discipline and christian morals and values, inculcate the power of right decision making and provide counselling support.
+They had the desire to set up an institution that could offer the orphans, the destitute, and the poor children a safe and loving place they can call home and where they will be able to meet their basic needs, teach life skills, provide formal education, instill discipline and Christian morals and values, inculcate the power of right decision making and offer counseling support.

 NUMBER OF CHILDREN

 Since, its inception in 2007, one hundred and one children have passed through the institution.
-Currently we have seventy six children living here.
-Twenty two of them are currently in colleges/polytechnic and universities, twenty six are in high schools, while twenty two are in elementary school while six are awaiting to join college/polytechnic after completing their grade 12 exams.
+Currently, we have seventy-six children living here.
+Twenty-two of them are currently in colleges/polytechnic and universities, twenty-six are in high schools, twenty-two are in elementary school and six are awaiting to join college/polytechnic after completing their grade 12 exams.

-As of now 25 children have graduated from the home and been successful integrated back to the community with skills and training to be self reliant.
+As of now 25 children have graduated from the home and been successfully integrated back into the community with skills and training to be self-reliant.

-During school holidays, the children spend time in the home doing various chores like cooking, washing and ensuring the environment is clean.
+During school holidays, the children spend time at home doing various chores like cooking, washing, and ensuring the environment is clean.

-At HOTGS, children are cared for and nurtured until they complete their college education when they are left to be self reliant.
+At HOTGS, children are cared for and nurtured until they complete their college education when they are left to be self-reliant.
 While in the home, the children are always trained and equipped with the skills necessary for life.
-Christian morals and values are always encouraged among all the children.
-The children are also trained on financial management skills, decision making skills, and other basic life skills which are essential to help guarantee a successful integration of the children back to the society once their time in the home is due.
-Self-reliance is always encouraged through ensuring that the children are educated to help them develop entrepreneurial, communication and social skills.
+Christian morals and values are always encouraged among all children.
+The children are also trained in financial management skills, decision-making skills, and other basic life skills which are essential to help guarantee a successful integration of the children back to society once their time in the home is due.
+Self-reliance is always encouraged by ensuring that the children are educated to help them develop entrepreneurial, communication, and social skills.

 SUMMER MISSION TRIPS

-Every year, we have our amazing partners and friends from WUMC who visit the home during summer.
-The visitors range from individual, families and organisations.
-The visitors offer assistance to the home in form of food stuffs, gifts and spending time with the children for encouragement and doing various activities which involves direct interaction with the children.
-The interaction helps to boost the morale of the children and equip them with social skills necessary for when time will come for their integration back to the community.
+Every year, we have our amazing partners and friends from WUMC who visit the home during the summer.
+The visitors range from individuals, families, and organizations.
+The visitors offer assistance to the home in the form of foodstuff, gifts, and spending time with the children for encouragement and doing various activities which involve direct interaction with the children.
+The interaction helps to boost the morale of the children and equip them with the social skills necessary for when the time will come for their integration back into the community.

 LETTER WRITING PROGRAM

-A Get-Together is organised every year where all the children of the HOTGS both the present and the alumni have a chance to interact.
+A Get-Together is organized every year where all the children of the HOTGS both the present and the alumni have a chance to interact.
 The come together helps to bring together the old boys and girls that have graduated from the home and also the younger children now living in the home.
-The alumni who are often children who have been successfully integrated back to the society spend time with the children living in the home to encourage them.
-They are expected to be role model to their young brothers and sisters who are still schooling.
+The alumni who are often children who have been successfully integrated back into society spend time with the children living in the home to encourage them.
+They are expected to be role models to their young brothers and sisters who are still schooling.

 TEN YEARS OF GOD'S FAITHFULNESS

-Since the inception of Good Shepherd we have consistently strived to become a self-sustaining operation.
+Since the inception of Good Shepherd, we have consistently strived to become a self-sustaining operation.
 We have been largely successful at this in terms of food production.
-We have had the green house project, poultry project, rabbits project and dairy farming.
+We have had the greenhouse project, poultry project, rabbits project, and dairy farming.
 Through dairy farming, our cows have been able to produce milk which is used to prepare tea for the children every morning.
-Tomatoes, watermelon and peeper are grown in the greenhouse to provide food for the home while the surplus is sold so as to help the home generate income for development.
-The poultry project has also allowed us to not only feed the children, but also generate income through the sale of surplus eggs to local stores and businesses.
-Such income is then used to off-set other expenses.
+Tomatoes, watermelon, and pepper are grown in the greenhouse to provide food for the home while the surplus is sold so as to help the home generate income for development.
+The poultry project has also allowed us to not only feed the children but also generate income through the sale of surplus eggs to local stores and businesses.
+Such income is then used to offset other expenses.